 Lumizyme Intravenous Inj Pwd F/Sol: 52.5mg

 20 mg/kg/dose IV administered over about 4 hours every 2 weeks.
 The total infusion volume is based on the patient's weight.
-The initial infusion rate should be no more than 1 mg/kg/hr with titrations of 2 mg/kg/hour every 30 minutes up to a maximum rate of 7 mg/kg/hour; vital signs should be measured at the end of each titration.
-The rate should be increased only if the patient is stable.
+The initial infusion rate should be no more than 1 mg/kg/hour with titrations of 2 mg/kg/hour every 30 minutes up to a maximum rate of 7 mg/kg/hour; measure vital signs at the end of each titration.
+Only increase the infusion rate if the patient is stable.
 If infusion reactions occur, the infusion may be slowed or temporarily stopped; if severe reactions occur, discontinue the infusion.
-Doses of 40 mg/kg IV once every 2 weeks have also been studied ; however, no differences in outcomes between 20 mg/kg and 40 mg/kg IV are apparent.
-NOTE: Alglucosidase alfa should be administered through an in-line 0.22 micrometer filter.
+Doses of 40 mg/kg IV once every 2 weeks have also been studied; however, no differences in outcomes between 20 mg/kg and 40 mg/kg IV are apparent.

 20 mg/kg/dose IV administered over about 4 hours every 2 weeks.
 The total infusion volume is based on the patient's weight.
-The initial infusion rate should be no more than 1 mg/kg/hr with titrations of 2 mg/kg/hour every 30 minutes up to a maximum rate of 7 mg/kg/hour; vital signs should be measured at the end of each titration.
-The rate should be increased only if the patient is stable.
+The initial infusion rate should be no more than 1 mg/kg/hour with titrations of 2 mg/kg/hour every 30 minutes up to a maximum rate of 7 mg/kg/hour; measure vital signs at the end of each titration.
+Only increase the infusion rate if the patient is stable.
 If infusion reactions occur, the infusion may be slowed or temporarily stopped; if severe reactions occur, discontinue the infusion.
-NOTE: Alglucosidase alfa should be administered through an in-line 0.22 micrometer filter.

 Safety and efficacy have not been established.